rydmike/flex_color_scheme/README.md

 import 'package:flex_color_scheme/flex_color_scheme.dart';
 ```

 You can now start using **FlexColorScheme** based color schemes and theming in your application.
-A quick way to do so is to try one of the **52** built-in color schemes.
-They have enum values that you use to select which one to use as the theme of your application.
+A quick way to do so is to try one of the **55** built-in color schemes.
+They have enum values, that you use to select which one to use as the theme for your application.

 The package **default example** offers a heavily commented code guide on how to use key features in FlexColorScheme.
 The [**Examples**](https://docs.flexcolorscheme.com/examples) chapter shows you how to try it.
 In the [**Tutorial**](https://docs.flexcolorscheme.com/tutorial1) you can learn more via five additional examples of increasing complexity.

 ## FlexColorScheme Counter App

 Let's first setup FlexColorScheme in the default Flutter counter app.
-Create a new Flutter project, giving you the default counter app.
-Add the FlexColorScheme import, after that we change one line of code, and add two lines to enable it in the default counter app.
+Create a new Flutter project, giving you the default counter application.
+Add the FlexColorScheme import, after that we change one line of code, and add two lines to enable it in the default counter application.

 Here we use the **Oh Mandy red** color scheme, it is represented by `enum` value `FlexScheme.mandyRed`.
 Set the `MaterialApp.themeMode` to `ThemeMode.system` so that the device can control if the app uses its light or dark theme mode.
 You can then toggle the theme mode by changing mode on the used device.